tedete2k4/Cloudflare-Emails/README.md

   "isRead": false
 }

-🛠️ Tuỳ chỉnh
+🛠️ Customization
-Đổi mật khẩu

-Chỉ cần sửa INBOX_PASSWORD trong Dashboard

-Không cần sửa code

-Đổi giao diện
+Change password
+Update INBOX_PASSWORD in Cloudflare Dashboard — no code change required

+Customize UI
-CSS nằm trong hàm page() trong worker.js
+All CSS is embedded inside the page() function in worker.js

-❌ Lỗi thường gặp
-Website không vào /login
+❌ Common Issues
+Inbox does not redirect to /login

+Open the site in an incognito/private browser window

-👉 Mở tab ẩn danh hoặc clear cache
+Or clear browser cache

 Error 1101

-👉 Kiểm tra:

-KV đã bind chưa

-Variable EMAILS đúng tên chưa

-📌 Roadmap (gợi ý)
+Ensure KV namespace EMAILS is bound correctly

+Verify the variable name is exactly EMAILS

+🧭 Roadmap Ideas

-📄 Pagination
+Pagination for large inboxes

-📎 Attachment
+Email attachments

-🌙 Dark mode
+Dark mode

-🔔 Telegram / Discord notify
+Telegram / Discord notifications

-👥 Multi-user login
+Multi-user authentication

-🤝 Đóng góp

-Pull request và issue đều được chào đón 👍
-Repo phù hợp cho:

-Học Cloudflare Workers

-Email tooling

-Serverless inbox

 📄 License

 MIT License

-Sử dụng tự do cho cá nhân & thương mại
+Free to use, modify, and deploy for both personal and commercial projects.